 Introductory Level

-The goal of this level (Figure 5.1) is to help the children become familiar with the interactions used in the next levels, to introduce the idea of “programming” and some basic concept of planning.
-When the starting animation is over, the narrator introduces the term “to program” and explains it in a simple way.
-Next, the player sees a robot and a plug and is asked to draw a line to “show the robot the path”.
-The player needs to then put her finger on Clinky and start dragging a line that will determine the path that the robot will start following when she takes her finger off the screen.
-This is meant to reflect the concept of planning, since the entire path needs to be drawn before the robot starts moving.
+The goal of this level (Figure 5.1) is to help the children become familiar with the interactions found in the next levels, to introduce the idea of “programming,” and some basic concept of planning.
+When the starting animation is over, the narrator introduces the term “to program” and explains it in a simplified way.
+Next, the player is shown a robot and a plug and is prompted to draw a line to “show the robot the path”.
+The player needs to then put her finger on Clinky and drag a line that will determine the path that the robot will follow when she removes her finger off the screen.
+This portrays the concept of planning, given that the entire path needs to be drawn before the robot moves.
 If the robot does not reach the plug at the end of the path, it resets to its original position and the player can try again.
 When the robot hits the plug, it congratulates the player and moves on to the next level.